dotnet/AspNetCore.Docs/docs/yourfirst/fundamentalconcepts/fundamentalconcepts.rst

 Server Side Dependency Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The References folder details the server-side references for the project.
-It should be familiar to ASP.NET developers who have worked with previous versions of ASP.NET, but it has been modified to differentiate between references for different framework targets, such as the full ASP.NET 5.0 vs. ASP.NET Core 5.0.
+The *References* folder details the server-side references for the project.
+It should be familiar to ASP.NET developers, but it has been modified to differentiate between references for different framework targets, such as the full ASP.NET 5.0 vs. ASP.NET Core 5.0.
 Within each framework target, you will find individual references, with icons indicating whether the reference is to an assembly, a NuGet package, or a project.
-Note that these dependencies are typically checked at compile time, with missing dependencies downloaded from the configured NuGet package source (specified under Options – NuGet Package Manager – Package Sources).
+Note that these dependencies are checked at compile time, with missing dependencies downloaded from the configured NuGet package source (specified under Options – NuGet Package Manager – Package Sources).

 .. image:: _static/references.png

 Configuring the Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ASP.NET 5 no longer stores configuration settings in an XML configuration value (web.config, or inherited from machine.config).
-Instead, it introduces a new JSON-formatted file specifically for storing application configuration settings, config.json.
-The default ASP.NET project template includes Entity Framework, and so specifies the database connection string details in the config.json file included in the project.
+ASP.NET 5 no longer stores configuration settings in XML files (*web.config* and *machine.config*).
+Configuration is now stored in *config.json*, which was designed specifically for storing app configuration settings.
+The default ASP.NET project template includes Entity Framework, and so specifies the database connection string details in the *config.json&* file included in the project.

 .. image:: _static/config-json.png

-Individual entries within config.json are not limited to name-value pairs, but can specify rich objects.
-Entries can also reference other entries, as you can see the EntityFramework configuration does above.
+Individual entries within *config.json* are not limited to name-value pairs, but can specify rich objects.
+Entries can also reference other entries, as you can see the EF configuration does above.

-There's nothing special about the config.json filename - it's specified by name in Startup.cs_.
-You can add as many different configuration files as makes sense for your application, rather than having to add to an ever-growing web.config file.
+There's nothing special about the *config.json* filename - it's specified by name in Startup.cs_.
+You can add as many different configuration files as makes sense for your app, rather than having to add to an ever-growing *web.config* file.
 You're also not limited to just JSON-formatted files - you can still use XML or even .INI files if you prefer.

-Accessing configuration data from your application is best done by injecting the IConfiguration interface into your Controller, and then simply calling its Get method with the name of the configuration element you need.
+Accessing configuration data from your app is best done by injecting the IConfiguration(**TODO Link to Git source**) interface into your controller, and then simply calling its ``Get`` method with the name of the configuration element you need.
 For example, to store the application name in config and display it on the About page, you would need to make three changes to the default project.
-First, add the entry to project.config.
+First, add the entry to *project.config*.

 .. image:: _static/add-config.png

-Next, make sure ASP.NET knows what to return when a constructor requires an instance of IConfiguration.
-In this case, we can specify that the configuration value is a Singleton, since we don't expect it to change throughout the life of the application.
-We'll address Startup.cs in a moment, but for this step just add one line to the end of the ConfigureServices() method in Startup.cs:
+Next, make sure ASP.NET knows what to return when a constructor requires an instance of ``IConfiguration``.
+In this case, we can specify that the configuration value is a singleton, since we don't expect it to change throughout the life of the application.
+We'll address *Startup.cs* in a moment, but for this step just add one line to the end of the ConfigureServices() method in *Startup.cs*:

 .. code-block:: c#

 	services.AddSingleton(_ => Configuration);

-The third and final step is to specify that your controller expects an IConfiguration instance via its constructor.
+The third and final step is to specify that your controller expects an ``IConfiguration`` instance via its constructor.
 Following the `Explicit Dependencies Principle`_ with your classes is a good habit to get into, and will allow ASP.NET 5's built-in support for Dependency Injection to work correctly.
-Assign the instance to a local field, and then access the configuration value by calling the Get() method on this instance.
+Assign the instance to a local field, and then access the configuration value by calling the ``Get`` method on this instance.

 .. _`Explicit Dependencies Principle`: http://deviq.com/explicit-dependencies-principle/